We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Few people have on solitary reason for being celibate.
+Few people have one solitary reason for being celibate.
 There are often several factors at play, even within organized belief systems.

 If religion is a factor

-Celibacy can also be a way to develop deeper relationships without settling down and committing all of their love to one individual.
+Celibacy can also be a way to develop deeper relationships without the element of physicality.
 This is why some people expand their definition to include refraining from marriage.

 If religion isn’t a factor